 The last meeting of the Citizens' Jury took place on 15 May.
 The initial report on recommendations was published on 22 June.
-This will be followed by a full Jury report, written up over the summer by Involve.
-The final report will provide information on the final project costs and more detail on the demographics of Jury members.
+The full Jury report, was published on 16 September.
 Below is an estimated timeline of the next steps in the process: